-- Dom Robson-Tull is a multi-instrumentalist, arranger and producer based in Birmingham, UK; playing Keyboards and Guitar.
+- Dom Robson-Tull is a multi-instrumentalist, arranger and producer based in London, UK; playing Keyboards and Guitar.
 Specializing in Pop, Jazz, RnB and Soul, he can be seen working with a variety of contemporary artists today.

 - Growing up in the remote town of Hereford, Dom spent much of his childhood honing his musical skills.
 He attended Birmingham Ormiston Academy where, after partaking in the afterschool Jazz workshop every Friday, Dom discovered a new passion for keys and the possibilities that came with this.